unfor19/kubernetes-localdev/README.md

     kubectl apply -f 4-darker-oidc.yaml
     ```
 1. **Windows**: Open a browser in a new Incognito/Private window and navigate to https://darker.kubemaster.me and login with your Google user.
 You should see the same dark cat, but the message now contains your full name.
-    - **NOTE**: If you have an existing browser windwow, even if it's incognito, then you might have already autehnticated.
+    - **NOTE**: If you have an existing browser window, even if it's incognito, then you might have already authenticated.
 You can verify it by checking if the cookie `_oauth2_proxy` exists.
-To get the full flow, close all incognito windows and then open a new browser windows in incognito https://darker.kubemaster.me
+To get the entire flow, close all incognito windows and then open a new browser window in incognito https://darker.kubemaster.me
     - **NOTE**: If you've already authenticated when you navigated to https://dark.kubemaster.me (OAuth2), then you won't be prompted to be logged in when you navigate to https://darker.kubemaster.me (OIDC).
-Authentication is done once and subsequent requests are verified by `oauth-proxy2` with the secret cookie `_oauth2_proxy` which is set to any subdomain `.kubemaster.me`.
-This goes the other way around, if you've already authenticated on https://darker.kubemaster.me then you can also access https://darker.kubemaster.me.
+Authentication occurs once, and then `oauth-proxy2` verifies the authenticated user with the secret cookie `_oauth2_proxy` for all subsequent requests.
+The cookie's domain is `.kubemaster.me` (includes any subdomain).
+That goes the other way around; if you've already authenticated on https://darker.kubemaster.me, you can also access https://dark.kubemaster.me.
-    - **NOTE**: Authenticating with OIDC (darker) provides more details about the authenticated user, therefore it's possible to inject the name of the user in the application.
-If you logged in with OAuth2 (dark) then your name won't be displayed in the message "Hello YOUR_GOOGLE_NAME".
+    - **NOTE**: Authenticating with OIDC (darker) provides more details about the authenticated user; therefore, it's possible to inject the user's name into the application.
+If you logged in with OAuth2 (dark), then your name won't be displayed in the message "Hello YOUR_GOOGLE_NAME".
 Google specifies the available user attributes in the [ID token's payload](https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload).
 Click the Expand/Collapse buttons to view the available attributes for OIDC and OAuth2.

         <details>